Nacnano/my-chula-courses/README.md

 # My Chula Courses

-Why creating a new repository when taking new course?
+Why creating a new repository when taking new courses?
 Just make one for all of them instead

 This is a personal repository for storing codes and learning materials from all tech-related courses from Computer Programming Class of 2026, Bachelor of Engineering, Chulalongkorn University